RamosNico/alvea-podcaster/README.md

 - [**TanStack Query**: Handles server state and caching.](https://tanstack.com/query/latest)
 - [**TailwindCSS**: Provides utility-first CSS for rapid UI development.](https://tailwindcss.com/)

+## Check it deployed

+You can [click here](https://podcaster-inditex.vercel.app/) to access to the deploy from Vercel in order to quickly have a look at the project.

 ## Local Development

 To start the project locally: